MPC2grim911/WB_coding_challenge/README.txt

       2) Click and type in SSID name into EditText box and Press the Submit button or keyboard enter/done

-      3) Results for strength will be printed for 60 secs before switching over to average
+      3) Results for strength will be printed and displayed for 60 secs before switching over to average

    Warnings: